 Fisher Information Matrix

-Fisher Information Matrix FIM for the Exponential Family Natural Gradient Descent Jeffreys Prior
+Fisher Information Matrix FIM for the Exponential Family Natural Gradient Descent Cramér-Rao Lower Bound Jeffreys Prior

 Fisher Information Matrix

-In the previous page, we saw that the second derivative of the log-partition function \(A(\eta)\) equals the covariance of the sufficient statistics.
+In the previous chapter on the exponential family, we saw that the second derivative of the log-partition function \(A(\eta)\) equals the covariance of the sufficient statistics.
 This object turns out to have significance beyond the exponential family: it measures how much information data carries about unknown parameters, governs the precision of maximum likelihood estimates, and defines a natural geometry on the space of probability distributions.

 The Fisher information matrix (FIM) captures the curvature of the log-likelihood function.
 In frequentist statistics, it characterizes the asymptotic variance of the MLE.
 In Bayesian statistics, it defines Jeffreys prior.
 In optimization, it gives rise to natural gradient descent.